 Eight faculty members at the University of Georgia are selected each year during the spring semester.
 Participation in this program begins the following fall semester.
 Any faculty member with the rank of associate or full professor who has been at the University of Georgia for at least five years is eligible for nomination to the program.
 Candidates may be self-nominated or nominated by their colleagues, department head, or dean for participation in the program.
 Selection of the eight CTL Senior Teaching Fellows is by a committee comprised of current and former program participants and Center for Teaching & Learning staff.

 Nominations for the 2019-2020 cohort will be due April 19, 2019.
 Any faculty member, dean, or department head, interested in nominating individuals for the CTL Senior Teaching Fellows Program should e-mail Dr. Megan Mittelstadt (firstname.lastname@example.org) with a brief letter (no more than one page) regarding why the nominee makes an excellent candidate for this program.
 Self-nominations are also accepted.
 Nominees will be selected by a committee of past Senior Teaching Fellows and notified by the end of spring semester.

 The following activities comprise the program for the academic year.

-- A two-day retreat is held at the beginning of the fall semester.
+- A one-day retreat is held at the beginning of the fall semester.
 Program leaders and participants discuss needs and formulate goals for the coming year.
-Food, lodging, and travel expenses are provided.

 - The eight participants meet monthly.
 Meetings are conducted as round table discussions or involve outside speakers.
 Meeting topics focus on in-depth discussion of issues related to college teaching and learning and academic life.